IanThewlis/sensor.goveetemp_bt_hci/README.md

 **1. Install the custom component:**

-- The easiest way is to install it with [HACS](https://hacs.xyz/).
-First install [HACS](https://hacs.xyz/) if you don't have it yet.
-After installation, the custom component can be found in the HACS store under integrations.

-- Alternatively, you can install it manually.
+- You can install it manually.
 Just copy paste the content of the `sensor.goveetemp_bt_hci/custom_components` folder in your `config/custom_components` directory.
      As example, you will get the `sensor.py` file in the following path: `/config/custom_components/govee_ble_hci/sensor.py`.

 *NOTE:* the following instructions about setting device permissions are an edge case for a very specific set up.
 (If you do not understand it, do not worry about).